 Step 1: Type Command Prompt in the Windows Search bar.

 Step 2: Command Prompt will appear as the best match.
-On the right side, click on Run as administrator to run Command Prompt with administrative rights.
+On the right side, click on Run as administrator to run the Command Prompt with administrative rights.

-Step 3: In the Command Prompt, enter the following commands and hit Enter: ATTRIB -H -R -S /S /D X:*.*
+Step 3: In the Command Prompt, enter the following commands and hit Enter: ATTRIB -H -R -S /S /D X:*.* Replace X with the drive letter assigned to your SD card.

 Running the above commands will fix the file attributes and unhide hidden files.

-Method 5: Run Windows Error Checking Tool
+Run Windows Error Checking Tool

 Windows PCs come with a built-in error-checking tool.
 The tool checks for file system errors on a connected drive.
 If an SD memory card has file system errors, the tool immediately scans the errors and notifies.
 You can run this tool on your PC to see if your SD memory card has a file system error.
 Below are the steps.